Mastering GPIO on STM32 Blue Pill: The Modern Way with Rust

 4 .into_push_pull_output_with_state(&mut gpioc.crh, PinState::High);

-When pin PC13 is set to HIGH, it connects to VCC.
-This results in no potential difference between the LED’s anode and cathode, meaning no electric current flows and the LED remains OFF.
-Conversely, when pin PC13 is set to LOW, the pin connects to GND, creating a current flow to Ground and turning the LED ON.
+When pin PC13 is set to HIGH, the pin connects to VCC, resulting in no potential difference between the anode and cathode of the LED; thus, no current flows and the LED remains off.
+Conversely, when pin PC13 is set to LOW, the pin connects to GND, allowing current to flow to GND and turning the LED on.

 A GPIO pin configured as an input serves to read voltage levels from external devices.
 The standard voltage tolerance for STM32F103C8 pins is a maximum of 3.6V.
 However, several specific pins are 5V-tolerant; for more detailed information, please refer to the STM32F103C8 datasheet.